abj247/SMGLib/README.md

 - Average Delta Velocity: This metric is the average consecutive difference between linear velocities recorded by the agents over the whole time steps.
 This metric is crucial in assessing how consistently the agents move and adapt their speeds while executing their assigned tasks to reach the goal position.

 - Path Difference: This metric is the hasudorff distance between the nominal and actual trajectory covered by the agent.
 Here nominal is referred to the trajectory taken by the respective agent if it is present alone in the environment.
-Thsi metric helps us in evaluating the increased cost in path deviation against avoding the deadlock.
+Thsi metric helps us in evaluating the increased cost in path deviation against avoding the potential deadlock.

 - Makespan Ratio: This is the ratio between the time taken by the last agent and the first agent to reach the goal position.
 Through this metric helps us in evaluating the time complexity for the method in deadlock and collision avoidance.